njtransit 9 months ago

 And of course high sweetener consumption is must be strongly linked with in general high calorie input and overweight people trying to reduce calorie consumption.

-• Spivak a day ago
+• Spivak 9 months ago

 Your first point probably isn't actually true.
 The research that first connected the two showed that across a population sugar consumption up -> diabetes rates up.
 But it turns out that when you control for weight the effect of sugar specifically is much much smaller.
 To the point where if you're a healthy weight your sweet tooth isn't moving the needle.

-• loeg a day ago
+• loeg 9 months ago

 No, they have not.
 The evidence points the opposite way (people lose more weight on non-nutritive sweeteners than sugar).

-• Spivak a day ago
+• Spivak 9 months ago

 Oh that's not true at all.
 First I think they taste better, they're sweet without being syrup-y.
 Second it allows me to drink a lot of soda, 5+ cans a day adds up when it has calories.
 I have no expectation that it helps me lose weight, it's just tastier water.